asmagill/Mx2125/README.md

 Memsic MX2125 Dual-axis Accelerometer library for Arduino
 =========================================================

-Created by Aaron Magill on 4/20/15.
 Copyright 2015 Aaron Magill, MIT License.

-  Inspired by code from the following:
+  Sourced primarily from the following:

   [1] http://learn.parallax.com/propeller-c-simple-devices/tilt-and-acceleration-mx2125
       specifically, the contents of mx2125.h and mx2125.c in specified support library.

   [2] http://www.arduino.cc/en/Tutorial/Memsic2125?from=Tutorial.AccelerometerMemsic2125

   [3] https://www.jameco.com/Jameco/Products/ProdDS/282870.pdf

 Note that this is all working on an Arduino UNO... there may be changes necessary for other boards, but I don't know them as I don't have them to test with...
 As I think I recall reading that some models have a different ADC bit width on their analog pins, especially check `Mx2125::mx_temperature()` in `Mx2125.cpp` for your model.